MGeo: Multi-Modal Geographic Pre-Training Method: Conclusion

 \section{Conclusion}

-In this paper, we formalize an important concept GC, which is indispensable for real-world human POI exploration process.
-We propose a multi-modal geographic language model MGeo, which considers GC as a new modal.
+In this paper, we formalize the important concept of \textit{Geographic Context}~(GC), which is indispensable for real-world human POI exploration process.
+We propose a multi-modal geographic language model MGeo, which considers GC as a new modality.
 Therefore, GC can be represented together with text.
 In addition, we build a new open-source large-scale benchmark GeoTES to facilitate further research on the query-POI matching topic.
-Extensive experiments are conducted to evaluate our proposed method on the state-of-the-art PTMs, and the detailed analyses demonstrate that MGeo can significantly outperform other baselines.
+Extensive experiments are conducted to evaluate our proposed method on the state-of-the-art PLMs, and the detailed analyses demonstrate that MGeo can significantly outperform other baselines.
 Even though geolocation of user may be absent and query has no GC, MGeo can still obtain improvements over the baselines, showing its capability of modeling text-to-text, GC-to-GC and text-to-GC correlations.
 For future work, other modalities like POI image can be further explored, as well as more inventive geographic encoder.
 Besides, our proposed GC modeling has the potential to boost all geography-related tasks.